riojack/Front-End-Kata/README.md

 *The intent of this exercise is to blend the realms of DX and Development within a reasonable time frame.
 While we'd love to see your scratch design skills, we will provide a different exercise sometime in the future for flexing those muscles.*

 ### Do I need to write tests?
-*Treat it like you any Pillar project; Namely, if you're writing code, configuring tools, or laying out pages that provide business value, they should be tested.
-We leave it up to your hands to decide the appropriate type and level of testing.*
+*Treat it like you would any Pillar project; Namely, if you're writing code, configuring tools, or laying out pages that provide business value, they should be tested.
+We leave it in your hands to decide the appropriate type and level of testing.*